 Attributes are the foundation of your implementation and are used to help you understand your customers' behavior and interaction with your brand.
-In Tealium iQ Tag Management, attributes are used to define data associated to the properties of a visitor, the characteristics of a visitor's session, and any event data collected in real-time.
+Attributes define data associated to the properties of a visitor, the characteristics of a visitor's session, and any event data collected in real-time.
 Common examples of attributes include Email Address, Member ID, Product Category, Date of Last Visit, and Active Browser.

 In this article:

 Attributes are the building blocks of your solution.
 They define the data that flows from your sources of data through to your vendor integrations.
 They are used in rule definitions, audience creation, and connector settings.
 Attributes have the following properties, which are set when you define them: Scope, Data Type, Enrichment, and Rule.

 Scope refers to how long an attribute persists in real-time.

 Attributes associated with individual events that describe the page, content, and real-time actions being taken by a customer.

 Examples: Page Name, Product Price, Event Name, Order Total, etc.

 Event attributes are sourced from the following values:

 Attributes about a particular visit (or session).
 Data persists for the length of the visit.

 Examples: Visit Duration, Browser Used, Referring URL, and Carted Products.